logo-lakshmshree

 5. Which are the top 5 most expensive shares in India?

-As of 2025, India's top 5 most expensive shares include Elcid Investments, MRF Ltd, Page Industries, Yamuna Syndicate, and Honeywell Automation.
+As of 2025, India's top 5 most expensive shares include MRF Ltd, Elcid Investments, Page Industries, Yamuna Syndicate, and Honeywell Automation.
 These companies are leaders in their respective industries, with strong financials and high market demand driving their stock prices.

 6. Is it better to invest in high-priced shares or low-priced shares?